adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 If `address` is an IP address, the set contains this address only.
 If it is an IP address prefix, it contains all addresses matching that prefix.
 If it is a domain name, it contains any IP address this domain name can be resolved to.

+TODO(djackson) - I'm not sure about "any address this domain can resolve to" - AFAIK DNS Servers can and will respond with a rotating list of IP addresses for a domain name.
+I.e. you get a single A record each time, but it changes every 5 minutes.

 If it is a domain name starting with the wildcard prefix `"*"`, it contains any IP address this domain name or any of its subdomains can be resolved to.

 Any process reachable under any of the addresses pointed towards by `address` running the scheme `scheme` (or any scheme if `scheme` is `"*"`) on the port specified (or any port, if unspecified) is pointed by the respective EI.